Do I Need To Wear Walking Socks?

-When exercising your feet warm up and in an effort to keep them cool they release moisture in to the air as a vapour.
+When exercising your feet warm up and in an effort to keep them cool they release moisture into the air as a vapour.
 If this vapour continues to accumulate it eventually turns into sweat on the skin's surface and evaporates - cooling your feet.
-This is great if you have bare feet but becomes a problem when you have socks and hiking boots on.
+This is great if you have bare feet but it becomes a problem when you have socks and hiking boots on.

 Merino fibres absorb moisture vapour before it can turn into sweat and force it to evaporate outside the sock.
 This lowers the temperature of the air between your foot and the inner of the sock.